Execute one or more child processes.

 ERROR_*options to redirect stdin, stdout, and stderr.)

-If a sequential execution of multiple commands is required, use multiple
+For sequential execution of multiple commands use multiple

 The named directory will be set as the current working directory of the child processes.